-The rivers are ideal for fishing light 6 to 8 weight rods, small flies, notably hitched tubes on floating lines.
+The rivers are ideal for fishing light 7 to 8 weight rods, small flies often size 12 to 16, and hitched tubes on floating lines.
 The Kjos, whilst intimate and visual, invites a longer cast in some pools and in higher water conditions, so many choose to take a switch rod of 11 to 13 feet.

 The Kjos has a phenomenal July run of strong, large sea trout.
-Averaging 3 to 5lbs but with some as big as 8 to 10lbs, these fish tend to colonise the middle ‘Meadows’ section of the river where you can often sight cast to an individual sea trout.
+Averaging 3lbs to 5lbs but with some as big as 8lbs to 10lbs, these fish tend to colonise the middle ‘Meadows’ section of the river where you can often sight cast to an individual sea trout.
 It goes without saying that the sea trout add another exciting angle to this wonderful river.

 To see a video of the Laxa i Kjos please click here.

 The Laxa in Kjos has a fantastic lodge situated on the edge of the river and looking downriver to the legendary Laxfoss.
-It is one of the finest fishing lodges in Iceland and is a large attractive wooden lodge with a central gathering area that leads onto the open plan dining space.
+It is one of the finest fishing lodges in Iceland and had some major improvements made for the 2021 season.
+It is a large attractive wooden lodge with an open plan dining space, sitting area and bar.
 Each guest has their own spacious and well-appointed en-suite bedroom with a river view.
 The Kjos also boasts a large wader/drying room.

 The food at the lodge is outstanding.
 Guests start the day with a cooked breakfast, have a buffet style lunch and then a three-course dinner all using the freshest meats and produce from Iceland.